HelmholtzAI-FZJ/torchrun_jsc/README.md

 ## How does it work?

-First, the `torchrun_jsc` launcher will always patch `torchrun`'s `--rdzv_conf` argument's `is_host` configuration so that the correct process is recognized as the host process for setting up the communication server.
+First, if `TORCHRUN_JSC_PREFER_ARG_PATCHING=1` (the default), the `torchrun_jsc` launcher will patch `torchrun`'s `--rdzv_conf`
+argument's `is_host` configuration so that the correct process is recognized as the host process for setting up the communication server.
+If `TORCHRUN_JSC_PREFER_ARG_PATCHING=0`, the function for recognizing the host machine will be patched.

 After that, depending on your PyTorch version, there are various modes of functionality to achieve that the correct address is used for
 rendezvousing:
+1. PyTorch ≥3:
+   - If using "new solution": Additionally patch the `--local_addr` argument on the host node to be the same as the given rendezvous endpoint and emit a warning.
-1. PyTorch ≥3: Monkey-patch the function used to obtain the rendezvous hostname, the function setting up rendezvous metadata, the function setting up node metadata, and emit a warning.
+   - If using "old solution": Monkey-patch the function used to obtain the rendezvous hostname, the function setting up rendezvous metadata, the function setting up node metadata, and emit a warning.
+2. PyTorch ≥2.5 <3:
+   - If using "new solution": Additionally patch the `--local_addr` argument on the host node to be the same as the given rendezvous endpoint.
-2. PyTorch ≥2.5 <3: Monkey-patch the function used to obtain the rendezvous hostname, the function setting up rendezvous metadata, and the function setting up node metadata.
+   - If using "old solution": Monkey-patch the function used to obtain the rendezvous hostname, the function setting up rendezvous metadata, and the function setting up node metadata.
 (With minor differences in the patching depending on the PyTorch version.)
 3. PyTorch ≥2.4 <2.5: Monkey-patch the function used to obtain the rendezvous hostname and the function setting up rendezvous metadata.
 (With minor differences in the patching depending on the